Handling tickets dynamically with Smart Recorder

 - If no matching records are found, click Create New Customer.

-This link appears for users with Contact People Admin permission.
-This link also appears for those users who have Contact People User permission along with Contact Organization Admin or Contact Support Admin permissions.
+This link appears only for users with Contact People Admin or Contact People User permissions.

 - Complete the required fields and save the profile.